 We can preach all day long to our players to be aggressive, but we must then have this mindset ourselves.

-We must take chances sending runners home when we know it will be close.
-We need to look for the opportunities to steal bases even when the catcher has a good arm.
+Don't be afraid to take chances sending runners home when we know it will be close.
+And look for the opportunities to steal bases even when the catcher has a good arm.

 Being aggressive on the bases is fun for your players when they learn how to do it, and it also helps your team score more runs.
 Yes, you will get thrown out at times.
 And yes, players will make some mistakes.

 But when it is all said and done, the pros far outweigh the negatives during the course of a season.
-Fastpitch softball, in my opinion, was never meant to be slow and boring…but rather fast and exciting!
+Whether you are coaching baseball or softball, players will enjoy the fast and exciting pace of an agressive baserunning approach!

 (By Tim Covey, Founder of Covey Sports)